utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   we consider that it has the latest data.

   The client cell who has the next ID of the  `tip_client_id` in the info cell, we consider that it has the oldest data.
-The next ID of ID `n-1` is `0`.
+These client cells form a ring, where the next ID after `n-1` is `0`.

   Once we update the Bitcoin SPV instance, we put the new data into the client cell which has the oldest data, and update the `tip_client_id` in the client